Nobody (Nas and Lauryn Hill song)

-"Nobody" is a song by American hip hop recording artist Nas from his thirteenth studio album, King's Disease II (2021).
-The song was produced by Hit-Boy, and features an additional verses from fellow American rapper Lauryn Hill.
-The song was written by the latter three artists along with songwriters Dustin James Corbett and Joshua Strange.
+"Nobody" is a song by American rapper Nas from his thirteenth studio album, King's Disease II (2021).
+The song was produced by Hit-Boy, and features additional verses from fellow American rapper Lauryn Hill.
+The song was written by the three aforementioned artists, along with songwriters Dustin James Corbett and Joshua Strange.

 "Nobody" received positive reception from music critics, who praised Hill's verse.
 The song was named one of Barack Obama's favorite songs of 2021, and was nominated for Impact Track at the 2022 BET Hip Hop Awards.

 Background

 "Nobody" marked the second musical collaboration between Nas and Lauryn Hill.
 They first worked together on the 1996 hit single "If I Ruled the World (Imagine That)".
 The two rappers also went on the road together for the Life Is Good/Black Rage tour, in 2012, and again on a joint tour in 2017.

-While Hill sang on their previous collaboration, on "Nobody" she gave an often times rare rap verse.
+While Hill sang on their previous collaboration, on "Nobody" she gave a comparatively rare rap verse.